Why Sustainability Matters?

 - Social awareness

 Lastly, change starts from becoming more aware of a problem that requires a solution.
-In this case, climate change and pollution is the problem while the answer lies with living more sustainable lifestyles.
+In this case, climate change and plastic pollution is the problem, while the answer lies with living more sustainable lifestyles.

-So keep raising the awareness of the problem the planet is facing and making those little changes in how we live.
-Small positive changes, especially when they become good habits add up and make a huge difference when aggregated over thousands of people.
+So keep raising the awareness of the problem the planet faces, whilst, making little changes in your buying choices.
+Small positive changes turn into good habits that add up, which ultimiately makes a huge difference when aggregated over thousands of people.